learn-co-curriculum/instant-datascience/README.md

     14

 Ok, so here we want to go through the elements of our `list_of_lyrics` one by one.
 For each word in `list_of_lyrics`, we want to find the related key in the dictionary and increase the value by one.
-So now we'll loop through each of our words instead of a list of numbers.
+So now, we'll loop through each of our words instead of a list of numbers.
 We'll find the related value in the dictionary, and increase it by one.

 > **Deep breath** These next lines of code may look like magic.
 The lessons that follow will explain them.